 Staring at the mirror’s image, you now know that you were the one who abandoned her.

-Or, if you prefer, you can buy me a coffee— think of it as tossing a coin to your word witch.
-Otherwise, your interaction is all the support I need!!
+Or, if you prefer, you can buy me a coffee.
+Just think of it as tossing a coin to your word witch.
+Either way, your readership is more than enough.

 If you enjoyed this speculative story, check out my other ones: